 The dissertation project will be the first to extensively explore Body Configurations in the context of VALIE EXPORT's overall body of works.
 Taking into account the artist's text material and using poststructuralist as well as contemporary approaches to body politics, the structures of body and architecture in Body Configurations will undergo a series of theoretical dissections aimed at tracing the manifestations of power mechanisms in both entities.

-Anna Fliri is a Senior Scientist at the University of Art and Design Linz for the VALIE EXPORT Center - Research Center for Media and Performance Art, as well as the founder of the independent art room Space Nouvelle and curator for Kunst am Bau at the NHT.
+Anna Fliri is the founder of the independent art room Space Nouvelle and curator for Kunst am Bau at the NHT.
 Previously she was curatorial assistant to Prof. Peter Weiermair and the Taxispalais Kunsthalle Tirol.
 Her research focuses on contemporary art, documentary art practices, and curatorial studies.
 She is currently researching her dissertation project on VALIE EXPORT at the University of Innsbruck.
 Her texts have been published in various exhibition catalogs and magazines.